R4Sput1n/trading212-tax-calculator-PL/README.md

 ```
 pytest tests/
 ```
-There are not tests implemented at the moment
+There are no tests implemented at the moment.

 ## License